 “Although I had thought that my personal list of heroes was complete, you forced me to make space for one more, or more accurately, a whole room full of heroes.” – Samantha Power, United States Ambassador to the U.N.

-SAMS has become a leader in advocacy and engagement with policymakers on both the national and international stage.
-SAMS effectively advocates to increase political will around taking action to end the Syrian crisis.
-Our advocacy ensures that instances of attacks on healthcare facilities, challenges of communities under siege, and the heroic work of Syrian medical workers reach policy makers, think tanks, the media, and the public.
+SAMS has become a leader in advocacy and engagement with policymakers on both the national and international stages.
+SAMS effectively advocates increasing political will around taking action to end the Syrian crisis.
+Our advocacy ensures that instances of attacks on healthcare facilities, challenges of communities under siege, and the heroic work of Syrian medical workers reach policymakers, think tanks, the media, and the public.
 SAMS strives to echo and raise the voice of our colleagues on the ground who continue to risk their safety to save lives and alleviate suffering.

 We advocate for:

-- Protection of hospitals, healthworkers, civilians, and civilian infrastructure
+- Protection of hospitals, healthcare workers, civilians, and civilian infrastructure

 - Ending the siege of over 1 million people in Syria and the provision of humanitarian access to trapped civilians